RanaHisham18/E-shop_Task/README.md

-# E-shop_Task
+# E-shop_Task,
-Simple Kotlin Program
+Simple Kotlin Program,
-List of products displayed
+List of products displayed,
-onclick, you'll open a dialog with more details.
-MVVM Clean arch is followed
+MVVM Clean arch is followed,
+Login and signup using shared preference.
+[Unfortunately there is an error in displaying the list, I could not handle it]